flutter/website/src/development/platform-integration/ios/app-extensions.md

 image="development/platform-integration/app-extensions/xcode-app-groups.png" %}

-When two targets belong to the same App Group, they can read and write data to the same container using one of the following
+When two targets belong to the same App Group, they can read and write data to the same source.
+Choose one of the following sources for your data.
-options:

 - **Key/value:** Use the [`shared_preference_app_group`][]
   plugin to read or write to `UserDefaults` within the same App Group.